tipi-build/docs/1500-environment-variables.md

 ## Tipi container build local registry port `TIPI_LOCAL_REGISTRY_PORT`

-> In order to provide a consistent cache keying for containerized (both local and remote) and distributed tipi and cmake-re generate a environment description
+> In order to provide a consistent cache keying for containerized (both local and remote) and distributed tipi and cmake-re generate an environment description
 > that contains a hard reference to the container that will be used to execute the build.
 >
 > This process requires that locally built images (read: a `Dockerfile` is provided as part of the environment specification and there is no matching and valid
-> image available on the registry) be pushed to a registry to generate that hard reference data if the docker runtime of the host system is not using and OCI
+> image available on the registry) be pushed to a registry to generate that hard reference data if the docker runtime of the host system is not using an OCI
 > compliant internal storage for the images (read: most Docker installations on Linux at time of writing).
 >
 > To automate this process `tipi` and `cmake-re` will start an ephemeral local container registry and push to that as needed to generate the required data.